zhrandell/CCR_HSIL_QAPP/README.md

 - [linked here](https://github.com/zhrandell/CCR_HSIL_QAPP/tree/main/overview) are 1-pager overview documents providing a summary of this research

 ## Citation
-The 2025 amended QAPP (generated as part of the yearly review) is the most up-to-date version, and can be cited as follows
+The 2025 amended QAPP (generated as part of the yearly review) is the most up-to-date version.
+It, along with the original 2024 QAPP, can be found on Zenodo at https://doi.org/10.5281/zenodo.17064346, and can be cited as follows

 ```
 @techreport{Randell_QAPP,